robinmanuelthiel/xamarinworkshop/01 Welcome/README.md

 In the following modules, you will learn a lot about the native cross-platform development with Xamarin, how to share code and even layouts effectively and create a clean architecture.
 We will also create simple backends in the cloud and connect it with the mobile applications.

 Sounds good?
-Then let us take a look at what you can expect.
+Let us take a look at what you can expect!

 ## What you can expect
-As promised before, we will create a real cross-platform application for the iOS, Android and Windows platform.
-You will learn what Xamarin ist, how it works and what its characteristics are.
-You will be guided through the creation of Xamarin projects, the decision of where to place which code to maximise code-sharing.
-We will create a cloud backend in Microsoft Azure together and learn how to connect it easily with the frontend solutions.
+As promised before, we will create a native cross-platform application for the iOS, Android and Windows platform.
+You will learn what Xamarin is, how it works and what its characteristics are.
+You will be guided through the creation of Xamarin projects and the decision of where to place which code to maximize code-sharing.
+We will create a cloud backend in Microsoft Azure together and learn how to connect it easily with the frontend projects.

-In the end, we will have a working iOS, Android and Windows application that follows several Xamarin concepts and cross-platform best practises.
+In the end, we will have a working iOS, Android and Windows application that follows several Xamarin concepts and cross-platform best practices.

 ## How to work with this workshop
 You already did the first step into the right direction and found this Welcoming Module.
 That means that you might have already chosen a suitable workshop path for you.